westonludeke/todos_rb185/README.md

 ### Implementation Details:

-Instead of storing user data via cookies using Sinatra's `session` hash as we did in the previous version of this project, we're now using a separate class, `DatabasePersistence`, to connect to a Postgres database and store user data.
+The goal of this project was to take our small web application that was previously storing user data via cookies using Sinatra's `session` hash and modify it to use a PostgresSQL database instead.

+This version of the project is using a separate class, `DatabasePersistence`, to accomplish the connection to a Postgres database and the storage of user data.